JOIN LOGIN JOIN

 Imperial Guard: Another Regiment Marching In?

-Catachan-battle FeatureThe Astra Militarum has a galaxy’s worth of lore, but model-wise, most regiments get left behind while Cadians hog the spotlight.
+Catachan-battle FeatureThe Astra Militarum has a galaxy’s worth of lore, but model-wise, most regiments get left behind while Cadians and DKoK hog the spotlight.
 The word on the street?
 A new regiment is said to be coming, and Catachans are the top contenders.

 That said, it could be something entirely fresh.
 So if you’re a Guard player looking for new army inspiration or just sick of converting your own squads from third-party kits, 11th Edition might be your lucky draw.